 5. Computes the value of your claim

 Part of filing a wrongful death claim estimates the correct value you should receive as compensation from the responsible individuals.
 It’s a matter that’s not as simple as you might think.
-Although you can break down medical and funeral expenses, other forms of damages like loss of earning and emotional losses will be harder to compute yourself.
+Although you can break down medical and funeral expenses, other forms of damages like loss of earnings and emotional losses will be harder to compute yourself.
 An experienced attorney has enough experience and technical skill in evaluating your case and assigning the appropriate value; you’ll receive a reward for winning the case.

 6. Lets you time to grieve